jgrassler/talks/monasca-onboarding/src/main.md

 [Logstash](https://github.com/logstash-plugins/logstash-output-monasca_log_api)
 with the Monasca output plugin.

-The most important thing to bear in mind for `monasca-agent` developers is its plugin architecture.
-There are two sorts of plugins:
+Custom plugins for metrics specific to your deployment can also be easily
+integrated: there are magic directories where you can simply drop them.
+Since you are prospective Monasca developers we strongly suggest you contribute them upstream, though.

+Let's take a look at how plugins work (this is the same for both official and "magic directory" plugins).
+There are two types of plugins:

 1) Check plugins: You will find these in the `monasca_agent/collector/checks_d` directory.
 You create one of these if you want to add a new type of check to